-Employee costs include the cost of all employee benefits to which employees have become entitled as a result of service rendered to the entity during the reporting period, which the managing agent considers to be attributable to this syndicate.
+Employee costs include the cost of all employee benefits to which employees have become entitled as a result of service rendered to the entity during the reporting period, which the Managing Agent considers to be attributable to this syndicate.
+From the novation date employee costs are not charged directly to the Syndicate but included in the managing agency fee payable to PMA.